Table of Contents

 Birmingham AL Zoo keepers always ensure that their sloths are not exposed to any sort of discomfort lest the sloths suffer great distress.

-Meeting these slow-moving animals as they hang on their enclosures guests to the zoo as educative.
+Meeting these slow-moving animals as they hang in their enclosures at the zoo is very educative.

 This means that on each forefoot there are singled-out two toes only.

 At each end of the toe, there are sharp claws that are long and curved.

 However, on the rear feet, there are three toes that are also clawed.

 Such a special adaptation is for ease of movement, clinging, and hanging on trees since sloths spend nearly 95% of their life hanging.